Berkeley-CS61B/website-fa23/materials/proj/proj2a/index.md

     server to generate the results, but there is no web server running that can handle the request to see the history of cat and dog.

-3. Open the `ngordnet.main.Main` class.
+3. Open the `main.Main` class.
 This class's `main` method first creates a `NgordnetServer` object.
 The API for this class is as follows: First, we call `startUp` on the `NgordnetServer` object, then we "register" one or more `NgordnetQueryHandler` using the `register` command.
 The precise details here are beyond the scope of our class.

     The basic idea is that when you call `hns.register("historytext", new DummyHistoryTextHandler(ngm))`, an object of type `DummyHistoryTextHandler` is created that will handle any clicks to the `History (Text)` button.

-4. Try running the `ngordnet.main.Main` class.
+4. Try running the `main.Main` class.
 The terminal output in IntelliJ might be red, but as long as you see the
     line: `INFO org.eclipse.jetty.server.Server - Started...`, the server started correctly.
 Now open the `ngordnet_2a.html` file again, enter "cat, dog" again, then click `History (Text)`.
 This time, you should see a message that says: